jangari/REDCap_Announcements/README.md

 ## Configuration

+A link to the Announcements project XML file and instructions for its implementation can be found on the Control Center External Module page [_Announcements Setup_](?prefix=announcements&page=setup).

 ### The Announcements Project

-The module fetches announcement details from records in a designated REDCap project (specified in the module configuration).
-This project should be built from the Project XML file supplied in this repository ([here](assets/Announcements_project_template.xml)).
+The module fetches announcement and category details from records in a designated REDCap project (specified in the module configuration).
+This project should be built from the Project XML file linked to from the setup page.
 The project's data dictionary contains two instruments - "Categories" and "Announcements" - and two arms - "Categories" and "Announcements", so the single project can manage both announcements and the categories they fall within.

-Further instructions on creating and setting up the Announcements project can be found from the 'Announcements Setup' page that this module adds to the Control Center External Module pages section. **Important:** The Announcements project must be built correctly, and in particular, the Dynamic SQL field that is used to populate a drop-down list of categories, must be configured by an administrator, since it cannot be automatically populated from the data dictionary.
+**Important:** The Announcements project must be built correctly, and in particular, the Dynamic SQL field that is used to populate a drop-down list of categories, must be configured by an administrator, since it cannot be automatically populated from the data dictionary.

 ### Categories